Learning Quadruped Locomotion Policies using Logical Rules: Related Work

-There are numerous works on application of Reinforcement Learning (RL) for robot locomotion~\cite{kohl2004policy, tan2018sim, haarnoja2018learning, hafner2020towards, lee2020learning, ha2020learning, kumar2021rma, smith2021legged, fu2021minimizing}.
+There are numerous works on applications of RL for quadruped robot locomotion policy learning~\citep{tan2018sim, kumar2021rma, smith2021legged, rudin2022learning, miki2022learning, zhuang2023robot}.
 Approaches of this type often lead to robust locomotion gaits, some of which can transfer to real robots.
-However, these approaches require extensive experience to train, and usually cannot leverage human knowledge (in the form of temporal logics or others) in the learning process.
-Additionally, these works do not consider reward functions that specify diverse locomotion behaviors.

-Other works have considered the problem of learning diverse gaits for RL-based locomotion.
-Reference trajectories generated from animal videos or artists can be leveraged with imitation learning to encourage the robot to imitate the behavior~\cite{peng2020learning}.
-Diverse gaits for a bipedal robot have been learned without reference trajectories~\cite{siekmann2020sim}.
-While we consider a similar setting, they spent extensive manual effort designing a complex reward function that considers cycle time (which is Markovian) and do not prioritize learning efficiency.
-Diverse exploration strategies have been shown to improve policy performance and encourage learning different behaviors~\cite{cohen2018diverse,cohen2019diverse}.
-In this work, we explicitly encourage learning specific locomotion gaits while avoiding reference trajectories or extensive reward engineering.

-Human guidance has been leveraged via RL in a variety of ways~\cite{zhang2021recent}.
-In policy shaping, a human can provide feedback labels to the agent on whether the action it took was optimal~\cite{griffith2013policy}.
-In some reward shaping approaches, a human's internal reward function, along with the environment's reward function can both be leveraged~\cite{knox2012reinforcement, arakawa2018dqn}.
-In imitation learning, policies can be learned directly via expert demonstrations~\cite{ho2016generative}.
-There are recent methods for knowledge-based RL for real robots~\cite{jiang2019task,hayamizu2021guiding}, but there is no evidence that those methods are effective on complex tasks such as robot locomotion~\cite{zhang2020survey}.
-In our work, we only use human constructed logic rules for task specification, and do not need human provided labels, rewards, or demonstrations to aid training.

-Since the introduction of Reward Machines (\textbf{RMs})~\cite{icarte2018using}, there have been various new research directions such as learning the RM structure~\cite{xu2020joint, neider2021advice}, RM for partially observable environments~\cite{toro2019learning}, and RM for multi-agent settings~\cite{neary2020reward} to name a few.
-RMs have also been used for simulated robotic arm tasks~\cite{camacho2021reward}.
-As far as we know, this is the first work to apply RMs to legged locomotion.
+However, the above mentioned approaches generally focus on learning robust locomotion policies, and do not support the specification of particular gaits.
+Other works that support diverse locomotion gaits are described next.